 The types of properties required to support each of our radio stations include offices, studios and transmitter/antenna sites.
 We typically lease our studio and office space with lease terms that are five to ten years.
 A station's studios are generally housed with its offices in downtown or business districts.
-We generally consider our facilities to be suitable and of adequate size for our current and intended purposes.
+We generally intended purposes.
 We lease a majority of our main transmitter/antenna sites and when negotiating a lease for such sites we try to obtain a lengthy lease term with options to renew.
 In general, we do not anticipate difficulties in renewing facility or transmitter/antenna site leases or in leasing additional space or sites if required.